onera/MOLA/DOCUMENTATION/src_sphinx/TutorialWorkflowCompressor.rst

     >>> touch SAVE_SURFACES
     >>> touch SAVE_ARRAYS

-We can check that the signal is well written in the file ``coprocess.py``:
+We can check that the signal is well written in the file ``coprocess.log``:

 ::